kamilus500/RemoteBackupsApp/README.md

 The title application is for keep user's backups remotely in database.
 Every backup is encrypted in sha256.

+Web app is can use polish and english language

 # Set configuration section

 Go to MVC project and find file named appsettings.json.
   - Set up smpt settings for sending email.
   - Add connectionString with ';' and the end of string;

-You can reate image container from dockerfile and run application as docker container.
+You can create image container from dockerfile and run application as docker container.

 # How it works ?